|Zimbabwe is open for tourism. We look forward to welcoming you!|

 Its goal was to prepare the people for the new social order by teaching them Christianity, nursing, school teaching, carpentry and building.

 It flourished initially in the Bikita district, Mutendi’s home area.
-In the 1920 and 1930s Mutendi was attached by traditional Churches who felt politically threatened by the growth of his movement and by government authorities who objected to his establishing schools without their permission.
+In the 1920s and 1930s, Mutendi was attacked by traditional Churches who felt politically threatened by the growth of his movement and by government authorities who objected to his establishing schools without their permission.

 After 1937, however, he was allowed to conduct public services and the movement expanded.